rtcharity/academic-kickstart/content/careers/junior-researcher.md

 ### How to Apply

 *   Send in a resume and one example of your best previous research work to [marcus@rtcharity.org](mailto:marcus@rtcharity.org).
 Feel free to also send me any questions you may have about the role.
-*   Also, for applications, please send with your resume no more than one page explaining what you like, what you dislike, and how you would improve/expand the following research piece: [“Thoughts on the Reducetarian Labs MTurk Study”](http://effective-altruism.com/ea/14g/thoughts_on_the_reducetarian_labs_mturk_study/)
+*   Also, for applications, please send no more than 500 words outlining a research project you think is tractable and important.
 *   Successful applicants based on this first stage will be contacted for the remainder of the application process, which includes spending three hours completing a test task and about 60mins each completing two interviews.
 That’s it!